tendermint/tendermint/docs/rfc/rfc-019-config-version.md

   For example, Tendermint v0.35 deprecated two alternate implementations of the blocksync protocol, one of which was deleted entirely (`v1`) and one of which was scheduled for removal (`v2`).
-The `blocksync.version` setting, which had been added as a migration aid, became obsolete and needed to be udpated.
+The `blocksync.version` setting, which had been added as a migration aid, became obsolete and needed to be updated.

-  Despite our best intentions, sometimes engineering designs do not work out, and just as it's important to support migrations forward, we also need to leave room to back out of changes we have reconsidered.
+  Despite our best intentions, sometimes engineering designs do not work out.
+  It's just as important to leave room to back out of changes we have since reconsidered, as it is to support migrations forward onto new and improved code.

-- **Clarity and legibility:** Besides configuring the software, another important purpose of a config file is to document intent for the humans involved in operating and maintaining the software.
-Operators need to see and adjust what settings are in use, and developers need to know what options were in place to help diagnose and fix bugs in the software.
-In this context, the legibility of the config file as a _human_ artifact also matters.
+- **Clarity and legibility:** Besides configuring the software, another important purpose of a config file is to document intent for the humans who operate and maintain the software.
+Operators need adjust settings to keep the node running, and developers need to know what options were in use when something goes wrong so they can diagnose and fix bugs.
+The legibility of a config file as a _human_ artifact is also thus important.

   For example, Tendermint v0.35 moved settings related to validator private keys from the top-level section of the configuration file to their own designated `[priv-validator]` section.
-Although this change did not make any difference to the meaning of those settings, it made the organziation of the file easier to understand, and allowed the names of the individual settings to be simplified (e.g., `priv-validator-key-file` became simply `key-file` in the appropriate section.
+Although this change did not make any difference to the meaning of those settings, it made the organization of the file easier to understand, and allowed the names of the individual settings to be simplified (e.g., `priv-validator-key-file` became simply `key-file` in the new section).

   Although such changes are "gratuitous" with respect to the software, there is often value in making things more legible for the humans.
 While there is no